Roshanka Ranasinghe: Advisory and professional activities

 Ranasinghe has supervised/co-supervised 25+ PhD candidates and numerous MSc students.
 He also has led a number of advisory and capacity development projects in several countries, including Sri Lanka, India, Vietnam, Thailand, Sao Tome and Principe, and Australia.

 Ranasinghe led the development of Coastal Futures, an online tool launched in 2021 by IHE Delft that offers a comprehensive overview of state-of-the-art, global scale projections for sea level rise, coastal flooding, shoreline retreat, and extreme waves.
 This tool integrates multiple global data sets on coastal climate impact-drivers, providing users with a clear, up-to-date picture of potential future coastal hazards.

-Ranasinghe has also been actively involved in the Intergovernmental Panel on Climate Change (IPCC) process and is currently a member of the IPCC Seventh Assessment Report (AR7) Scoping Team (Working Group I).
-In the IPCC AR6 cycle, he was Coordinating Lead Author in Chapter 12, a Lead Author of the Summary for Policy Makers, and a Contributing Author in Chapters 9, 11 and Atlas of the Working Group I contribution to the IPCC Sixth Assessment Report (AR6).
+Ranasinghe has also been actively involved in the Intergovernmental Panel on Climate Change (IPCC) process and is currently Lead Author in Chapter 6 (Global projections of Earth system responses across time scales) in Working Group I of the IPCC Seventh Assessment Report (AR7).
+He was also a member of the IPCC Seventh Assessment Report (AR7) Scoping Team (Working Group I).
+In the IPCC AR6 cycle, he was Coordinating Lead Author in Chapter 12, a Lead Author of the Summary for Policymakers, and a Contributing Author in Chapters 9, 11 and the Atlas of the Working Group I contribution to the IPCC Sixth Assessment Report (AR6).
 Ranasinghe was also a Contributing Author in the IPCC Special Report on Oceans and Cryosphere in a Changing Climate (SROCC).

 Ranasinghe pioneered the development of novel probabilistic, reduced complexity models, such as PCR, SMIC, and G-SMIC for assessing climate change induced coastal risks.
 He has been at the forefront of the development of several widely used global scale projections of climate change driven coastal hazards, such as extreme sea levels, coastal flooding and shoreline retreat.